emaralive/buddypress/docs/user/site-health.md

 | Activity Streams: Activity auto-refresh | Indicates whether a check for new items while viewing the activity stream is automatically allowed.
 The Default is **enabled**.
 Configurable from the [BuddyPress Options](administration/settings/options.md#activity-auto-refresh) screen. |Activity Streams |

 ### (2) BuddyPress Constants
+> [!Note]
+> *A constant is an identifier (name) for a simple value.
+As the name suggests, that value cannot change during the execution of the script (except for magic constants, which aren't actually constants).
+Constants are case-sensitive.
+By convention, constant identifiers are always uppercase*.
+[PHP Manual - Constants](https://www.php.net/manual/en/language.constants.php)

+Some of these Constants are user-definable and will alter the default behavior of BuddyPress.
+This list is made available for your purvey in the event a misdefined Constant may be causing unexpected behavior.

 | Constant | Default Value |
 | :------- | :------------ |